AyeshaTehreeem/SharkTankIndiaAnalysis/README.md

 # Shark Tank India Analysis

-Analysis of Sony TV's new popular show 'Shark Tank India'.
-The analysis covers all the 3 seasons and is on 78 columns of data with 430+ records
+This comprehensive analysis delves into the performance of Sony TV's popular show 'Shark Tank India' across all three seasons.
+The dataset comprises 430+ records and encompasses 78 columns of data, offering deep insights into various aspects of the show's impact in India